Are there restrictions on who can join the Spring Shoreline Sweep?

 I am ready for the Spring Shoreline Sweep.
 What should I expect on the day of the event?

 Please arrive to your site early so that everyone can get to cleaning at 10am.
 15 minutes before 10am is a sufficient amount of time.
-Your Site Captain will greet you and provide you with instructions and cleanup materials (work gloves, bags).
-Some sites may have uneven group or steep slopes, so please make sure you only go to areas you are comfortable working in.
-With unpredicatable weather, be sure to wear appropriate clothing for work outside.
+Your Site Captain will be greeting volunteers from 9:30 am to 10:30 am and provide you with instructions and cleanup materials (work gloves, bags).
+Some sites may have uneven ground or steep slopes, so please make sure you only go to areas you are comfortable working in.
+With unpredictable weather, be sure to wear appropriate clothing for working outside.
 Boots or sneakers are required as flip flops and sandals cannot protect you from sharp objects.
+We also recommend wearing long pants and conducting a tick check after the cleanup.
 Once the site is cleaned, or at 11:45am, you will return to your meeting place and the Site Captain will take your gloves, bags, and answer any other questions or concerns you may have.

 I would like to attend the Volunteer Appreciation Party after the Sweep.
 How do I do that?